-The company incurred losses for the year to 30 June 2017 of \$3,188,342 (2016: \$3,026,598), leading to net operating cash outflows of \$2,571,868 (2016: \$2,572,311).
+The company incurred losses for the year to 30 June 2018 of \$3,253,809 (2017: \$2,670,622-restated), leading to net operating cash outflows of \$3,693,561 (2017: \$2,571,868).
 The ability of the company to continue as a going concern is dependent on the entity being able to generate sufficient revenue from successfully developing genetic signatures research.

-The financial report has been prepared on a going concern basis, as during the year, the Company was able to raise \$15 million (gross) in cash via the issue of ordinary shares.
+The financial report has been prepared on a going concern basis, as during the previous year, the Company was able to raise \$15 million (gross) in cash via the issue of ordinary shares.
+At balance date the Company held \$8,954,775 in cash reserves.
 It should also be noted that the Company carries no debt.
 The directors are confident that given the amount of cash on hand at year-end, plus the ongoing ability of the Company to increase its sales, it has sufficient funds to operate as a going concern for the foreseeable future.